tylerlrhodes/blog2/content/posts/book-review-deceit-desire-and-the-novel.md

 offers a simple and powerful tool for analysis.

 The triangle of *triangular desire* is made up of the mediator (or model), the subject, and the object.
-Girard hypothosizes that humans learn their desires through the imitation of their model.
+Girard hypothesizes that humans learn their desires through the imitation of their model.
 In effect, our desires come from another -- a mediator or model.
 Thus in the triangle of *triangular desire*, the subject's desires are mediated